Promoting your freelance technical writing business

 Small ads in local papers/magazines.
 No observable result.

 Website.
 TechScribe's first large project was because someone searched for a technical writer and found the TechScribe website.
-New clients who find us by using Internet search engines account for more than 50% of business by value.
+New customers who find us by using Internet search engines account for more than 50% of business by value.

 Paid website promotion.
 Increased visitors to site, but did not increase sales.